deepaksood619/deepaksood619.github.io/docs/about-me/ideas/education.md

 Just add a module of UPSC in khan academy.
 It has everything.

+## Interview Prep Model

+- Do mock interviews
+- Tell what's wrong with the candidate
+- Share the module / courses and full plan on how to be better

 ## Links

 - [He's helped THOUSANDS of people learn to code \[Leon Noel of #100devs on freeCodeCamp Podcast #117\] - YouTube](https://www.youtube.com/watch?v=KYAakLooVuE&ab_channel=freeCodeCamp.org)